RamezCh/Vodafone_GigaCube_Rebooter/README.md

 ## Why This Tool Exists

-For the past 3 weeks, Vodafone has been experiencing issues with their signal tower.
+For the past 3 weeks, Vodafone has been experiencing issues with their signal tower in my area.
 As a result, I frequently have no internet for long periods of time, and the only workaround is to manually reboot the GigaCube router.
 After rebooting, I may get a connection for a few minutes to a few hours, and then the same problem repeats.

 This tool automates that process, keeping the internet connected without constant manual intervention.